kaufguy/autoplay-detector/README.md

 # autoplay-detector
-Detect if video autoplay is supported
+Detect if inline video autoplay is supported and whether the video has to be muted (mobile) or not (desktop).